Sky360-Repository/gui-openmct/README.md

 3. code .
 [This step may take several minutes.]<br>
 4. Restart in Dev Container<br>
 5. cd gui-openmct/example-server<br>
-6. node server.js [or npm start]?<br>
+6. node server.js [or npm start]?

 <br><br><br><br>
-Recommendations to study if you're not familiar with any of the above:
-Study "Express" Node.js library tutorial
-Study the ROS2 Tutorial
-Study the OpenMCT Tutorials
+<h3>II.
+ROSBRIDGE</h3>
+We use the Rosbridge Suite to get data into the browser.<br>
+1. ROS2 sends data via Data Distribution Service (DDS) https://docs.ros.org/en/humble/Installation/DDS-Implementations.html The web browser consumes data via TCP packets. <br>
+2. Rosbridge will transform DDS to TCP so that the GUI can use the data as a json object. <br>
+3. Rosbridge is bundled in the Rosbridge_Suite. https://github.com/RobotWebTools/rosbridge_suite <br>
+4. Sample instructions to use Rosbridge are listed below in "Have Data Appear on GUI Using ROS2, Rosbridge".

 <br><br><br><br>
+Recommendations to study if you're not familiar with any of the above:<br>
+Study "Express" Node.js library tutorial<br>
+Study the ROS2 Tutorial<br>
+Study the OpenMCT Tutorials<br>

+<br><br><br><br>
 =====================================================================================================<br>
 THE FOLLOWING IS DEPRECATED.
-SAVED HERE AS A RECORD AND FOR INFO.
+SAVED HERE AS A RECORD AND FOR INFO AS SOME OF IT IS STILL USEFUL.
 <h3><em>Deprecated Install Instructions without Docker</em></h3>
-1. Install Python
+1. Install Python<br>
-2. Install ROS2 (Humble version) and all required dependencies. https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html
+2. Install ROS2 (Humble version) and all required dependencies. https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html<br>
 3. Install Node.js and NPM.
-They are bundled together. https://nodejs.org/en/download
+They are bundled together. https://nodejs.org/en/download<br>

-<h3>II.
-ROSBRIDGE</h3>
-1. ROS2 sends data via Data Distribution Service (DDS) https://docs.ros.org/en/humble/Installation/DDS-Implementations.html The web browser consumes data via TCP packets. <br>
-2. Rosbridge will transform DDS to TCP so that the GUI can use the data as a json object. <br>
-3. Rosbridge is bundled in the Rosbridge_Suite. https://github.com/RobotWebTools/rosbridge_suite <br>
-4. Instructions to use Rosbridge are listed below in "Have Data Appear on GUI Using ROS2, Rosbridge".

 <h3>III.
 Have Data Appear on GUI Using ROS2, Rosbridge</h3>